 Why this works:

-How you can use this framework: Tell your audience about tricks to achieve a goal instantly.
+How you can use this framework: Tell your audience that if you had a short amount of time with them, here’s what you’d change.

 Examples of this framework in action: